 You can never go wrong with a dose of ass-kissing.

 Okay.
-So you’ve crafted a very insightful blog backed up with interesting facts and statistics.
+So you’ve crafted a very insightful blog backed up by interesting facts and statistics.
 You submitted it, and then you stumbled upon a reply that reads like this.

 “I’m sorry we can’t publish a content that isn’t 100% unique.”